-This unit is an advanced ocean engineering unit that introduces the students to the complex fluid-structure problems associated to the design of floating structures.
-By combining the knowledge gained in Hydrostatics, Mechanics of Solids and Applied Ocean Wave Mechanics, students will learn the engineering principles that dictate the size and govern the loads and motions experienced by free and moored floating structures.
-Finally, students will be exposed to current experimental and numerical simulation techniques used to evaluate the performance of these structures.
+This unit is an advanced ocean engineering unit that introduces the students to the complex hydrodynamic and structural problems associated to the design of floating structures.
+By combining the knowledge gained in Hydrostatics, Applied Ocean Wave Mechanics and Mechanics of Solids, students will learn the engineering principles that dictate the size and govern the loads and motions experienced by free and moored floating structures.
+Finally, the students will be exposed to current experimental and numerical simulation techniques used to evaluate the performance of these structures.

 |Unit name||Design of Floating Offshore Structures|

 Australian Maritime College

 |Coordinator||Doctor Nagi Abdussamie|